Matthew-Mosior/Basic-Variant-Filter/README.md

 `;COLUMNOFFILTRATION:STRUCTURE~OPERATION~COMPARISON;`<br/><br/>
 The **filtration string** can be as many different filtrations as you would like:<br/><br/>
 `;TUMOR.AD:x,y~+~>=40;TUMOR.AF:x:~|~>=3.0;`<br/><br/>
-Please see the [wiki](https://github.com/Matthew-Mosior/Basic-Variant-Filter/wiki) for more in-depth usage examples.
+Please see the [wiki](https://github.com/Matthew-Mosior/Basic-Variant-Filter/wiki) for more in-depth usage examples and explanation.

 ## Docker